Primary Boys Choir

 There are up to 110 places offered on merit each year in the Moorambilla Voices Regional boys choir with the opportunity to tour, record and perform.

 The Moorambilla Voices Regional Boys and Girls Choirs are for primary students in Years 3-6.
 Following the Skills Development Workshop Tour, talented boys are offered a place in the choir and the chance to participate in the Baradine Residency Camps, Gala Performances, Tours or Concerts and recordings throughout the year.
 Moorambilla Voices works hard to ensure that any child who is offered a place is supported financially to do so through our policies of inclusion and equity.

-The choirs meet for two residency camps in Baradine, in August and September for the Gala Concert.
+The choirs meet for two residency camps, the first one in Baradine, in August and in Dubbo for September for rehearsals and the Gala Concerts.
 At these camps, they work alongside leading composers, musicians, artists and choreographers to engage in challenging new learning experiences and collaboratively create repertoire for performances.
 They develop skills in:

 Choral singing and repertoire